-Getting a social media campaign to go viral is about timing, luck, and knowing your stakeholders.
-With materials ready for dissemination, Yulu waited for the right moment to pitch media and found it in the Fourth of July, a time when Americans are reflecting on history, freedom and the country’s founding principles.
+Getting a social media campaign to go viral is about timing, luck, relationships, and knowing which key stakeholders to leverage.
+With materials ready for dissemination, Yulu waited for the right moment to launch #PassTheERA to the public and media, which landed on the Fourth of July, a time when Americans are reflecting on history, freedom and the country’s founding principles.
 Political divisions and unifying the parties had been a recurring theme with media in 2017, and it just so happened Republicans and Democrats were mostly in agreement on this goal – to achieve gender equality and passing the Equal Rights Amendment.
 The campaign was bolstered by the support of the ERA Coalition, a nonprofit with an aligned mission and heavyweights Gloria Steinem and Jane Fonda on its board.
 Yulu was able to leverage these names to lend legitimacy to the campaign in its media push.

 RESULTS & IMPACT

+Total media reach for #PassTheERA surpassed 35 million, including far-reaching coverage in Buzzfeed, Mashable, Fast Company and The Drum.
+Buzzfeed’s coverage of the #PassTheERA campaign reached hundreds of thousands of millennials in a matter of days.
+The campaign picked up steam again just ahead of Women’s Equality Day, when Fast Company ran another story reminding Americans that the ERA still has not been passed, along with several brand-new memes encouraging readers to take up the cause and share.
 To date, there have more than 340 social interactions with the stories generated by #PasstheERA.
 The total reach on Twitter alone was 19 million.
 This included 1,200+ social shares and 450+ social interactions (meaning likes/comments/retweets).
 Mashable’s article was shared 24 times and liked 51 times, Fast Company’s article was retweeted more than 130 times, and Buzzfeed’s video was viewed more than 210,000 times on YouTube.
 The campaign was shared on Facebook by Social Good (59K likes), Mashable Trending (614K likes), The ERA Coalition (2.8K likes) and Equal Rights Amendment (53K likes).